dojo/docs/dojo/string.rst

 ``trim()`` trims whitespace off both ends of a string.

-This will default to the ES5 String.prototpye.trim if available, otherwise it will utilise a more performant, but not very compact version of the ``trim()``, which is different than the ``trim()`` which is included in :ref:`dojo/_base/lang`.
+This will default to the ES5 String.prototype.trim if available, otherwise it will utilise a more performant, but not very compact version of the ``trim()``, which is different than the ``trim()`` which is included in :ref:`dojo/_base/lang`.